Avoid Furnace Problems with Simple Maintenance

 - Evaluating the condition of the air filter and other indoor air quality accessories.
 The air filter and other indoor air quality accessories are evaluated for fit and proper match with your system.
 Dirty air filters can increase operating costs.

 - Safety testing all controls for proper operation.
 Safety controls that don’t function properly can cause dangerous problems with heating systems.
-Additionally, controls and safeties that don’t function properly can increase cost of operation and cause other components to fail.
+Additionally, controls and safeties that don’t function properly can increase

 - Calibrating the thermostat and confirming proper operation.
 Defective or improperly calibrated thermostats affect comfort and operating costs.